strapi/documentation/docusaurus/docs/dev-docs/upgrade-tool.md

 ### Select a path for the Strapi application folder

-When passing the `-p` option you can specify in which folder the Strapi application is located.
+When passing the `-p` or `--project-path` option followed by a valid path you can specify in which folder the Strapi application is located.

 Example: